catgempesaw/elb-log-etl-enrichment/README.md

-# Advanced Exercise: AWS ELB Logs Transformation & Optimized Dynamic Enrichment
+## Project Overview: ELB Log Transformation & Enrichment

-Scenario: You are a Data Engineer tasked with a comprehensive analysis of web traffic patterns and potential issues using AWS Elastic Load Balancer (ELB) access logs.
-These logs are stored in an S3 bucket and require significant transformation and dynamic enrichment.
-To optimize external API calls, you'll implement a caching strategy for geolocation data.

-Goal: Write a Python script using Pandas to ingest, clean, transform, and dynamically enrich (via a web API with a local cache) raw AWS ELB access logs, and then aggregate the results.
-The output should consist of multiple structured datasets ready for different types of analysis.
+This project demonstrates an advanced data engineering task focused on analyzing AWS Elastic Load Balancer (ELB) access logs stored in S3.
+The goal is to process these logs for insights into web traffic patterns and potential issues.

+### Scenario

+As a Data Engineer, you're responsible for building a Python ETL pipeline that:

+- Ingests ELB logs from S3
+- Cleans and transforms the data
+- Enriches logs with IP geolocation via a web API
+- Implements **local caching** to optimize API calls
+- Outputs structured datasets for analysis

+### Goals

+- Use **Pandas** for parsing and transformations
+- Cache API responses to avoid redundant lookups
+- Export multiple outputs: cleaned logs, bot traffic summaries, error reports, and aggregations
+- Automate the ETL process via a **cron job**
+- Implement robust **logging** for traceability
+- Validate logic with **pytest** unit tests